 * Metabolomics: the scientific study of the set of metabolites presents within an organism, cell, or tissue.

-The Human Microbiota in Health and Disease: An Ecological and Community-based Approach.
+References: The Human Microbiota in Health and Disease: An Ecological and Community-based Approach.
 1st Edition.
 Michael Wilson.
 Published 10 September 2018.